 Marijuana is still illegal in North Carolina, including Mecklenburg County and surrounding areas.
 While cannabis has been legalized for medical and recreational use in other states, here in Charlotte and the rest of the state, it is still illegal.
 You cannot grow it, possess it, distribute it, sell it, or ingest marijuana in any way.
 If you do, you could face serious penalties.

-At Randall & Stump, PLLC, we know that people have many different views on marijuana.
+At Randall & Stump, Criminal Defense Attorneys, we know that people have many different views on marijuana.
 Legalization of the drug is growing in popularity across the country.
 Unfortunately, changing attitudes do not alter North Carolina’s Controlled Substances Act and other criminal statutes.

 If you are arrested and charged with a marijuana offense, we recommend hiring a marijuana defense attorney.
 You cannot use a medical condition as a defense.
 You cannot say you purchased it legally in another state.
 You are going to need the help of a knowledgeable and experienced criminal defense lawyer to build a strong defense and fight for the charges to be dismissed or for you to be acquitted at trial.
 An attorney can also help mitigate the consequences of a potential conviction.

 To discuss how we can help you in Mecklenburg County and surrounding areas, call Randall & Stump, Criminal Defense Attorneys at (980) 237-4579 or contact us through our online form.
 We offer free initial consultations.

 A simple possession charge is a Class 3 misdemeanor, punishable by a fine, if you have less than 0.5 ounces of marijuana.
 You may have to pay a $200 fine and other fees, but you may be able to avoid jail time.
 However, this charge is often partnered with a marijuana or drug paraphernalia charge.
 With these two separate charges, you could be looking at time in jail and higher fines, depending on your criminal record.